DevZakariaAz/Jekyll/docs/Introduction.md

 # Introduction

-This is the introduction to the Laravel report, providing an overview of the contents.
+This section introduces the Laravel report.